Tax Credits: National Insurance Credits

 A person who receives Working Tax Credit but doesn’t pay National Insurance (NI) contributions, because their earnings are too low, may receive automatic NI credits that help to protect entitlement to state pension and certain bereavement benefits.

-Broadly, people who get WTC with earnings below the LEL (or as a self-employed person your earnings are below the small profits threshold, £6,365 per year) should get the following types of NI credits:-
+Broadly, people who get WTC with earnings below the LEL (or as a self-employed person your earnings are below the small profits threshold, £6,515per year) should get the following types of NI credits:-

 - If you receive basic WTC and the disability or severe disability element of WTC - Class 1 contributions, which protect entitlement to state pension, bereavement benefits and some other state benefits.

 NI credits paid in respect of WTC entitlement should be made automatically but you can ask HMRC for a statement of your National Insurance record to check whether you have paid the correct contributions and whether you are receiving any automatic credits.
+You can also check your contribution record in your Personal Tax Account.
 More information on how to do this can be found on the GOV.UK website.